• wrangle •

 Meaning: 1.
 To quarrel persistently, to bicker contentiously without end.
 2. (Western US) To herd (cattle or horses).

-Notes: Today we having another sale at alphaDictionary: two words for the price of one (see Word History).
+Notes: Today we are having another sale at alphaDictionary: two words for the price of one (see Word History).
 Both of today's words share the same spelling pitfall: don't forget they both begin with a W. Both words share an identical family.
 A wrangler is someone who bickers a lot or whose profession is herding cows or horses.
 Wrangling is the avocation of one such wrangler, the vocation of the other.

 In Play: We shouldn't confuse wrangling with debating, a genuine form of argument: "While congress wrangles about the small issues, the larger ones go unattended."
 The critical feature of wrangling that distinguishes it from debating is that it must go on for a long time with no end in sight: "They've been wrangling over the prenuptial agreement for five years now."
 The other type of wrangling is simple: "Getting the Bickertons to attend marriage counseling is like wrangling cats."